freeseek/mocha/wdl/README.md

 For users and developers that want to understand the logic and ideas behind the pipeline, here is a list of important aspects:

 * The WDL is written according to the version development specification as it requires grouping by batch and sub batch through the <a href="https://github.com/openwdl/wdl/blob/main/versions/development/SPEC.md#mapxarrayy-collect_by_keyarraypairxy">collect_bt_key()</a> function together with the <a href="https://github.com/openwdl/wdl/blob/main/versions/development/SPEC.md#mapxy-as_maparraypairxy">as_map()</a> and <a href="https://github.com/openwdl/wdl/blob/main/versions/development/SPEC.md#arrayx-keysmapxy">keys()</a> functions
-* To achieve parallelization both across batches and across genome windows, the <a href="https://github.com/openwdl/wdl/blob/main/versions/development/SPEC.md#arrayarrayx-transposearrayarrayx">transpose()</a> is used to move from one model to the other
+* To achieve parallelization both across batches and across genome windows, the <a href="https://github.com/openwdl/wdl/blob/main/versions/development/SPEC.md#arrayarrayx-transposearrayarrayx">transpose()</a> function is used to move from one model to the other
-* To minimize memory load on Cromwell, computed gender and call rate maps are passed to tasks **vcf_qc** and **vcf_mocha** as files rather than WDL maps, and similarly sample IDs are passed to tasks **vcf_merge** as a file rather than WDL arrays.
-However, since Cromwell on Terra is unable to serialize files, these objects are serialized with dedicated tasks whose input and output can be monitored during the running of the pipeline
+* To minimize memory load on Cromwell, computed gender and call rate maps are passed to tasks **vcf_qc** and **vcf_mocha** as files rather than WDL maps, and similarly sample IDs are passed to tasks **vcf_merge** as files rather than WDL arrays
-* As the current version of Cromwell does not accept optional output in tasks dispatched to Google Cloud, we have to **touch** optional output files in tasks **cel2affy** and **vcf_split**
+* As the current version of Cromwell does not accept optional outputs in tasks dispatched to Google Cloud, we have to **touch** optional output files in tasks **cel2affy** and **vcf_split**
-* As the current version of Cromwell does not delocalize on Google Cloud list of output files whose names are determined during runtime, we use the trick of delocalizing a **Directory** for tasks **idat2gtc**, **cel2affy**, **vcf_scatter**, and **vcf_split**
+* As the current version of Cromwell does not delocalize on Google Cloud lists of output files whose names are determined during runtime, we use the trick of delocalizing a **Directory** for tasks **idat2gtc**, **cel2affy**, **vcf_scatter**, and **vcf_split**
 * Terra does not allow <a href="https://support.terra.bio/hc/en-us/articles/360037128572-Scatter-Gather-Parallelism">scatters</a> with width larger than 35,000 (although Cromwell by default allows width up to 1,000,000), so to allow cohorts with more than 35,000 samples to be able to run on Terra we avoid scattering over each sample in the cohort
 * As estimating the sizes of a large array of files is extremely time consuming in Google Cloud, causing tasks to spend a long time in PreparingJob state before starting to localize the files, for array of IDAT, GTC, CEL, and CHP files we estimate the size of the first file in an array and assume all the other files have similar sizes
 * As the Terra job manager crashes if too much metadata is transferred between the workflow and the tasks, we try to transfer metadata to tasks through files wherever possible
 * To avoid SIGPIPE error 141 when piping a stream to the UNIX command `head`, we use the `|| if [[ $? -eq 141 ]]; then true; else exit $?; fi` trick
-* To avoid error 1 when grep returns no matches, we use the `|| if [[ $? -eq 1 ]]; then true; else exit $?; fi` trick
+* To avoid return error 1 when grep returns no matches, we use the `|| if [[ $? -eq 1 ]]; then true; else exit $?; fi` trick
-* To avoid error 2 when gunzip is used on a file localized as a hard link, we use `gunzip --force`
+* To avoid return error 2 when gunzip is used on a file localized as a hard link, we use `gunzip --force`
-* From personal experience, even running a small cohort takes a minimum of ~1 hour on Terra, as there are enough overhead tasks that need to be run
+* From personal experience, even running a small cohort takes a minimum of ~1 hour on Terra, as there are enough housekeeping tasks that need to be run
 * Conversion from IDAT to GTC for some arrays might fail to infer gender when using IAAP CLI.
 For this reason, we use by default the IAAP CLI flag **\--gender-estimate-call-rate-threshold -0.1** (similarly to how it is done by the Broad Genomics platform)
 * Conversion from IDAT to GTC using IAAP CLI is 2-3x faster when run on multiple IDATs at once than when run individually on each IDAT (the latter being how the Broad Genomics platform runs it)
 * Conversion from IDAT to GTC for Omni5 arrays requires more than 8GB of RAM
-* Conversion from GTC to VCF and from CHP to VCF can be difficult to run on preemptible cloud computing, so making it hierarchical, while requiring more CPU cycles, can actually be cheaper
+* Conversion of many GTC or CHP files to VCF can take a long time and be difficult to run on preemptible cloud computing, so making it hierarchical, while requiring more CPU cycles, can actually be cheaper.
+By default, up to 1,024 GTC or CHP files are converted at once
 * When converting from GTC to VCF and from CHP to VCF, heavy random access to the reference genome is needed, so it is important that enough memory to cache the reference is provided or else the task can run excruciatingly slowly
 * Genotyping using the Affymetrix Power Tools is best run on many samples at once.
 Affymetrix recommends, in their <a href="https://assets.thermofisher.com/TFS-Assets/LSG/manuals/axiom_genotyping_solution_analysis_guide.pdf">data analysis guide</a>, to batch as large a batch size as computationally feasible, or up to 4800 samples.
 However, this can take up to 16 hours to execute, it is not parallelizable, and the genotyping software from Affymetrix is not multi-threaded.
 For this reason task **cel2chp** is set to run on non-preemptible computing by default
 * Conversion to VCF for Affymetrix data can be done either from AGCC CHP files or from  matrices of tab delimited genotype calls and confidences.
 We recommend the former as it can be more easily parallelizable by splitting the conversion into sub batches.
 When converting the latter, the whole batch will need to be converted into VCF in one single task.
 For this reason task **txt2vcf** is set to run on non-preemptible computing by default
 * All tasks that output a VCF can, if requested, output either in compressed or uncompressed format.
 For VCFs with BAF and LRR intensities, we observed a modest ~25% space saving, most likely due to the high entropy in the intensity measurements.
 For VCF files with exclusively the GT format field, we observed around ~75% space saving
 * Due to high sequence divergence between HLA class I and class II genes in the MHC (<a href="http://doi.org/10.1101/gr.213538.116">Norman et al. 2017</a>), heterozygous variants in the MHC region show unusual degrees of allelic imbalance.
-To avoid false positive mosaic chromosomal alterations we mask the ~5Mbp segment between rs450630 and rs9366822 on chromosome 6.
+To avoid false positive mosaic chromosomal alterations we mask the ~6Mbp segment between rs9468147 and rs9366822 on chromosome 6.
 We further mask a ~1Mbp KIR region between rs4806703 and rs34679212 on chromosome 19
 * Due to residual correlation between the BAF and LRR, observed both for Illumina arrays (<a href="http://doi.org/10.1101/gr.5686107">Oosting et al\.
 2007</a> and <a href="http://doi.org/10.1101/gr.5686107">Staaf et al\.
 2008</a>) and Affymetrix arrays (<a href="http://doi.org/10.1038/srep36158">Mayrhofer et al\.
-2016</a>), MoChA performs a BAF correction by regressing BAF values against the LRR.
+2016</a>), MoChA performs a BAF correction by regressing BAF values against LRR values.
 This improves detection of mosaic chromosomal alterations at low cell fractions.
 However, for this correction to be effective, batches need to include 100s of samples
 * While Illumina internally computes BAF and LRR and stores these values in the GTC files, we instead recompute these values from normalized intensities and genotype cluster centers following the method first described by Illumina in <a href="http://doi.org/10.1101/gr.5402306">Peiffer et al\.
 2006</a> but we do non truncate the BAF values between 0 and 1 like Illumina does.
 This allows to better estimate the residual correlation between the BAF and the LRR for homozygous calls
 * When phasing a dataset with a reference panel only the variants present both in the reference panel and the dataset will be phased.
 As the 1000 Genomes project reference panel for <a href="https://www.internationalgenome.org/announcements/updated-GRCh38-liftover/">GRCh38</a> is missing the chromosome X PAR1/PAR2 regions and these are exactly the regions that need to be phased to detect mosaic loss of chromosome Y, the most common chromosomal alteration in clonal hematopoiesis, we recommend using SHAPEIT4 without a reference panel to detect mosaic loss of chromosome Y at low cell fractions.
 This is the default behavior for cohorts whose sample size is more than twice the size of the 1000 Genomes reference panel (2,504 samples)
 * SHAPEIT4 does not have an option to disable imputation of missing target genotypes, like Eagle does.
 This is problematic as homozygous variants improperly imputed as heterozygous can be interpreted as huge BAF imbalances.
-To overcome this limitation of SHAPEIT4, we use BCFtools annotate to import the genotypes back in the target VCF using the **\--columns -FMT/GT** option to replace only existing unphased genotype values without modifying missing genotypes.
-Notice that when phasing with Eagle rather than SHAPEIT4, phasing without a reference panel is not possible
+To overcome this limitation of SHAPEIT4, we use BCFtools annotate to import the genotypes back in the target VCF using the **\--columns -FMT/GT** option to replace only existing unphased genotype values without modifying missing genotypes
 * SHAPEIT4 is used to phase genotypes across genome windows with overlapping ends.
 To avoid phase switch errors across windows which would negatively affect the ability to detect large mosaic chromosomal alterations at low cell fractions, we use BCFtools concat with the option **\--ligate** to ligate phased VCFs by matching phase at phased haplotypes over overlapping windows
 * Genotype data is transmitted across tasks in binary VCF format (BCF) rather than plain text VCF format as this is much more efficient to process especially for many samples.
 The relationship between BCF and VCF is similar to the one between BAM and SAM.
 The whole pipeline, both for Illumina and Affymetrix data, can completely avoid any intermediate conversion to non-binary format, providing significant time and cost savings (though notice that in **txt** mode the data provided by the user is not in binary format)
 * Many large biobanks perform their genotyping across a span of several years.
 This causes sometimes to have to switch from one DNA microarray version to a newer version of the same DNA microarray (e.g\. the Global Screening Array v1.0 vs\. the Global Screening Array v2.0).
 While it is not possible to process samples on different arrays in the same batch, the batched design of the pipeline allows to include samples on separate arrays in the same workflow as long as they are assigned to different batches.
 One small drawback is that, when the whole cohort is phased across batches, only variants that are shared across all batches will be phased.
 Therefore we recommend to only process samples genotyped on the same array or on fairly similar arrays.
 As an example, we absolutely recommend to not process samples from the Global Screening Array and the Multi-Ethnic Global Array in the same workflow, although the user will not be prevented from doing so